 Michele Wolf was raised in South Florida.
-She received a BA from Boston University and an MA in journalism from Columbia University.
+She received a BS in public communication from Boston University and an MS in journalism from Columbia University.
 She is the author of Immersion (The Word Works, 2011) and Conversations During Sleep (Anhinga Press, 1998), winner of the 1997 Anhinga Prize for Poetry.
 Wolf has received fellowships from the Arts and Humanities Council of Montgomery County, Maryland; the Edward F. Albee Foundation; and the Virginia Center for the Creative Arts, among others.
 She teaches at The Writer’s Center in Bethesda, Maryland.

 sign up to receive a new poem-a-day in your inbox